Middle-earth: Adaptations

-Films
+Motion pictures

-The Hobbit and The Lord of the Rings, both set in Middle-earth, have been the subject of various film adaptations.
-There were many early failed attempts to bring the fictional universe to life in screen, some even rejected by the author himself, who was skeptical of the prospects of an adaptation.
+The Hobbit and The Lord of the Rings, both set in Middle-earth, have been the subject of a variety of film adaptations.
+There were many early failed attempts to bring the fictional universe to life on screen, some even rejected by the author himself, who was skeptical of the prospects of an adaptation.
 While animated and live-action shorts were made of Tolkien's books in 1967 and 1971, the first commercial depiction of The Hobbit onscreen was the Rankin/Bass animated TV special in 1977.
 In 1978 the first big screen adaptation of the fictional setting was introduced in Ralph Bakshi's animated The Lord of the Rings.

 New Line Cinema released the first part of director Peter Jackson's The Lord of the Rings film series in 2001 as part of a trilogy; it was followed by a prequel trilogy in The Hobbit film series with several of the same actors playing their old roles.
 In 2003, The Lord of the Rings: The Return of the King received 11 Academy Award nominations and won all of them, matching the totals awarded to Ben-Hur and Titanic.

 Two well-made fan films of Middle-earth, The Hunt for Gollum and Born of Hope, were uploaded to YouTube on 8 May 2009 and 11 December 2009 respectively.

 Games

 Numerous computer and video games have been inspired by J. R. R. Tolkien's works set in Middle-earth.
 Titles have been produced by studios such as Electronic Arts, Vivendi Games, Melbourne House, and Warner Bros.
 Interactive Entertainment.
 Aside from officially licensed games, many Tolkien-inspired mods, custom maps and total conversions have been made for many games, such as Warcraft III, Minecraft, Rome: Total War, Medieval II: Total War, The Elder Scrolls IV: Oblivion and The Elder Scrolls V: Skyrim.

 In addition, there are many text-based MMORPGs (known as MU*s) based on Middle-earth.
 The oldest of these dates back to 1991, and was known as Middle-earth MUD, run by using LPMUD.
 After the Middle-earth MUD ended in 1992, it was followed by Elendor and MUME.